Email can be the lifeline of a business – a way to communicate with your customers and advertise your products straight to their inboxes.

 - Live chat is there if you still need help: If there is an issue getting your domain or IP address delisted, or you are still getting bounce back messages, you can contact Abusix using the live chat function inside the dashboard, and the team will help you out.

-Once your IP address has been removed, you should pivot to a long-term approach of avoiding being put on another blacklist in the future.
+Once your IP address has been removed, you should pivot to a long-term approach of avoiding being put on another blocklist in the future.

-How to avoid your IP address being blacklisted
+How to avoid your IP address being blocklisted

-Every blacklist has its own criteria an IP address needs to meet before being placed on it.
+Every blocklist has its own criteria an IP address needs to meet before being placed on it.

-While some reasons are based on evidence or behaviour, others focus on technical violations like incorrect or missing DNS records.
+While some reasons are based on evidence or behavior, others focus on technical violations like incorrect or missing DNS records.

-Still, the most common ways for your IP to end up on a blacklist stems down to compromised accounts or servers and poor email practice.
-If there’s evidence that your servers or accounts have been compromised or you don’t have good email collection policies in place, there’s a high chance your IP will be blacklisted.
+Still, the most common ways for your IP to end up on a blocklist stems down to compromised accounts or servers and poor email practice.
+If there’s evidence that your servers or accounts have been compromised or you don’t have good email collection policies in place, there’s a high chance your IP will be blocklisted.

-Technical blacklists often come down to issues with your mail server configuration or DNS configuration and are harder to spot for those without a technical eye.
+Technical blocklists often come down to issues with your mail server configuration or DNS configuration and are harder to spot for those without a technical eye.

-The good news is that there are some best practises you can follow to avoid IP blacklists from happening.
+The good news is that there are some best practices you can follow to avoid IP blocklists from happening.
 Make sure that you:

 - Keep your website software up-to-date: WordPress is one of the most commonly used and therefore most commonly targeted software, you must ensure that it is kept up-to-date, especially all of the plug-ins that you use.